katholiek-onderwijs-vlaanderen/odoutils/docs/TECH_OVERVIEW_ODORUN.md

 For more information on the command line options of odoo-bin see the [official odoo documentation](https://www.odoo.com/documentation/master/developer/cli.html).

-The *current folder* where you run `odounit.sh` is mapped as `/mnt/extra-addons` in the odoo container.
+The *current folder* where you run `odorun.sh` is mapped as `/mnt/extra-addons` in the odoo container.

 ## Scope for a network+containers set.

-Since the command to run odoo has to *include* (at creation time) the name of the module to run tests for (among other things) and docker containers are *immutable*, we create a new network and pg+odoo conatiners for any combination of values for these 3 parameters:
+Since the command to run odoo has to *include* (at creation time) the name of the module and docker containers are *immutable*, we create a new network and pg+odoo containers for any combination of values for these 3 parameters:

 * port number
 * module name